 "But this time everyone got so drunk, even the patient, even the husband, that they got into a fight.
 The curer even struck his patient.
-He has."
+Ha ha ha."

 "Damn!"

 "Yes, they had to settle the affair at the town hall.
 'It's all your fault,' old Xap was told, 'for asking for so much liquor.'